DeMarcoLab/juno/TUTORIAL.md

 For stage 2:
 - Press the [...] button after 'Lens' to load the second lens configuration
-- Load the 'Tutorial_lens_2.yml' file saved earlier
+- Load the 'tutorial_lens_2.yml' file saved earlier
 - Set the output medium to 1.33, for water
 - Set the n_steps to 50
 - Set the step_size to 0 (the simulation defaults to n_steps)
-- Press 'Use focal distance'
+- Set the 'Use Focal Distance' checkbox.
-- Set the start distance to 0
+- Set the Start Multiple to 0
-- Set the finish distance to 1
+- Set the Finish Multiple to 1
-    - The simulation will set the propagation finish distance to an equivalent focal distance of a focusing lens of the same height and diameter
+    - The simulation will set the propagation finish distance based on the equivalent focal distance of a focusing lens of the same height and diameter

 - Now that both stages have been defined, press 'Generate Simulation' to generate the simulation configuration.
 Depending on your computer, this might take a while.
-- Press 'Save Simulation' and save the configuration file as 'Tutorial_simulation.yml' under the config folder.

-The Simulation Setup interface should now look like this:
+You can now rotate the visualisation so that the interface should now look something like this:
 <figure>
   <img
   src="doc/img/tutorial_sim_setup.png"
   alt="Tutorial Simulation">
   <figcaption style="text-align:center">Simulation Setup for tutorial</figcaption>
 </figure>

+- Press "File -> Save Configuration" and save the configuration file as 'tutorial_simulation.yml' under the config folder.

 ## Sweeping parameters (Optional)
 While we have pre-calculated the finishing distance to match the focal distance of both of the lenses, this may not always be the case.
 If you wish simulate a range of propagation distances to find the optimal position of the lenses, you can use a parameter sweep